adcaptcha-org/adCAPTCHA-wordpress-plugin/readme.txt

 - If not configured manually, it will default to appearing above the submit button.

 = 1.5.6 =
-- Added experimental function to disable the WooCommerce checkout endpoint.
+- Added feature to disable the WooCommerce checkout endpoint.